MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-powerbi.md

 **A:** No. We don’t support customizing the fields included in Power BI search results.

-**Q: How much time does it take to see the affect of PowerBI Admin toggle in Microsoft Search?**
+**Q: How much time does it take to see the affect of Power BI Admin toggle in Microsoft Search?**

 **A:** It generally reflects in a few hours.
 In some cases it may take upto a day to show up in the list of Verticals.